awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `listOfferingPromotions(input:completion:)`

 Returns a list of offering promotions.
 Each offering promotion record contains the ID and description of the promotion.
 The API returns a NotEligible error if the caller is not permitted to invoke the operation.
-Contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com if you must be able to invoke this operation.
+Contact <aws-devicefarm-support@amazon.com> if you must be able to invoke this operation.

 ``` swift
 public func listOfferingPromotions(input: ListOfferingPromotionsInput, completion: @escaping (ClientRuntime.SdkResult<ListOfferingPromotionsOutputResponse, ListOfferingPromotionsOutputError>) -> Void)